taddison/personal-site/content/blog/2018/03/partitioned-clustered-columnstores-mind-your-deltastores/index.md

 ![sys.column_store_row_groups](./ColumnStoreRowGroups.png)

-> Hourly partitions are used as they are also the unit of truncation as data ages out in our envionrment.
+> Hourly partitions are used as they are also the unit of truncation as data ages out in our environment.
 Due to the pain of the 'dangling deltastores' (as well as high partition counts impacting DMV usage) we're looking at making daily the smallest partition size we support.

 When partitioning a clustered columnstore table you will have one or more deltastores _per partition_.
 The largest I've seen so far is 20 open in a single rowgroup (with row counts ranging from 1M to 10k), though 4 is about average for this particular environment.